Health Benefits of Golf

 - Golf also provides a great opportunity for developing interpersonal skills, emotional control, and enhancing social connections

-The World Golf Foundation – the non-profit organization developing and supporting initiatives that positively impact lives through the game of golf and its traditional values – launched the Golf & Health Project, academically researching and highlighting how the game can benefit peoples’ lives.
+The World Golf Foundation - the non-profit organisation developing and supporting initiatives that positively impact lives through the game of golf and its traditional values – launched the Golf & Health Project, academically researching and highlighting how the game can benefit peoples’ lives.

 Researchers at the University of Edinburgh in Scotland, led by Dr. Andrew Murray and under the supervision of leading international academics, Professor Nanette Mutrie and Professor Helen Grant, have conducted the largest, most comprehensive study of golf and health, with the results shown in a Scoping Review published in the world’s leading sports medicine and science journal, The British Journal of Sports Medicine.
 In total, 5,000 papers were reviewed to provide a comprehensive view on the impact of the game on health, illness prevention (and management) and associated injuries (infographic).